Skip to main content

 Below is an example GET request to check whether a credential exists:

-curl --location 'https://crawler.prod.judit.io/credentials?customer_key=teste_01' \
+curl --location 'https://crawler.production.judit.io/credentials?customer_key=teste_01' \

 --header 'api-key: <API-KEY>'